robmurphy-systems/monkey-species-transfer-learning/README.md

 # monkey-species-transfer-learning
 # 🔍 Exploratory Analysis: ANN Limitations on Image Data
 ## Objective
 This notebook performs a structured exploratory analysis to evaluate how different image preprocessing techniques impact the performance of a standard Artificial Neural Network (ANN) on an image classification task.

+It then later goes into using a readily available open Convolution Neural Network known as VGG-16.
+Where weeks to months went into training this
+CNN.
+VGG-16 is a "heavy" model compared to modern standards, boasting approximately 138 million parameter.

+This was no simple Binary Classification.
+This required the classification of over 10 different species of monkeys.

 ## Motivation
 Rather than optimizing for maximum accuracy, the goal of this exercise is to understand the limitations of ANN architectures when applied to image data.